brakmic/passport-keycloak-oauth2-oidc-portable/README.md

 ---

-### Example 2: Public Client (`publicClient=true`) with Local Keycloak and Mock Server
+### Example 2: Public Client with Local Keycloak and Mock Server

-This example demonstrates how to configure a public client and use a mock server to simulate the complete OpenID Connect flow.
+This example demonstrates how to configure a public client and use a mock server to simulate the complete OpenID Connect flow with PKCE support.

 1. **Start Keycloak via Docker Compose:**